 Teaching Appropriate Behavior

-When challenges do arise, students engage in a process to solve social problems.
-This process includes discussion of a sequence of questions with the purpose of reflecting on the behavior, outcome (intended or unintended), understanding the perspectives of others, and repairing the harm that was done.
+When challenges do arise, students engage in a problem-solving process.
+This process includes discussion, stemming from a sequence of questions, with the purpose of self-reflection, outcome analysis (intended or unintended), understanding the perspectives of others, and repairing the harm that was done.

 To respond to challenging behavior: